devpro/everyday-cheatsheets/docs/raspberrypi.md

 ### Hardware check

-Note: @since Kernel 4.9, BCM2835 will be displayed for the processor, even for BCM2836, BCM2837 and BCM2711.
+_Note_: @since Kernel 4.9, BCM2835 will be displayed for the processor, even for BCM2836, BCM2837 and BCM2711.
 You should look instead at the [revision code](https://www.raspberrypi.org/documentation/hardware/raspberrypi/revision-codes/README.md), which is unique.

 ```bash
 cat /proc/cpuinfo